From Symmetries to Commutant Algebras in Standard Hamiltonians: Details on Spinless Free-Fermion Bond Algebras

 analogous to $\mA_i$ in Sec.~\ref{subsec:spinlessimaginary}.
 Using Eq.~(\ref{eq:generatelongrange}), we note that imaginary hoppings can be generated starting from real hoppings, hence the set of all real hopping terms between any pair of sites does not form a closed algebra.
 On a non-bipartite lattice, this eventually generates all complex hoppings, and the resulting bond algebra $\mA_r$ is equal to $\mA_c$ discussed in Sec.~\ref{subsec:spinlesscomplex}.
 Nevertheless, on a \textit{bipartite} lattice, nearest-neighbor real hoppings do generate a different closed Lie algebra that consists of real hoppings between different sublattices and imaginary hoppings within the same sublattice.
 Using Eq.~(\ref{eq:generatelongrange}), it is easy to show that such an algebra is closed, and no other hopping terms are generated.
 Indeed, in terms of the matrices $\{A\}$ of Eq.~(\ref{eq:TAdefnspinless}), this is the Lie algebra of $N \times N$ Hermitian matrices of the form

 in a grouping of basis by sublattice, where $\textrm{Im}$ and $\textrm{Re}$ denote purely imaginary and real entries respectively, and the size of each diagonal block in Eq.~(\ref{eq:realentrymatrix}) corresponds to the number of sites in each sublattice.
 This Lie algebra is mathematically equivalent to the previous case of pure imaginary hopping (i.e., the Lie algebra is $\mf{so}(N)$ and the bond algebra $\mA_r$ is isomorphic to $\mA_i$), as they can be mapped onto each other by transformation $c_j \to i c_j$ (implemented using $e^{-i\frac{\pi}{2} n_j} c_j e^{i\frac{\pi}{2} n_j} = i c_j$) on one of the sublattices.
 This also results in an isomorphism of the commutant $\mC_r$ of $\mA_r$, and $\mC_i = \lgen N_{\tot}, Q_X \rgen$ of $\mA_i$.
-While $N_{\tot}$ is invariant under the sublattice transformation, $Q_X$ of Eq.~(\ref{eq:QXdefn}) transforms to
+While $N_{\tot}$ is invariant under the sublattice transformation, $Q_X$ transforms to $\tQ_X$, where both are shown in Eq.~(\ref{eq:QXQXtdefns}).

-where I and II denote the two sublattices respectively, and the transformation is performed on the sublattice I. [Note that the precise overall phase factor in Eq.~(\ref{eq:Qxtild}) that ensures $(\tQ_X)^2 = 1$ depends on the number of sites on each sublattice but is not important here.]
 Hence we obtain

 Since $N_{\tot}$ remains invariant under the sublattice transformation, the center $\mZ_r$ is the same as $\mZ_i$ and is given by $\mZ_r = \lgen \left(N_{\tot} - \frac{N}{2} \right)^2 \rgen$.
 Further, due to the isomorphism between the algebras $(\mA_r, \mC_r)$ and $(\mA_i, \mC_i)$ all the results on the group structure of the commutant and the application of the DCT discussed in Sec.~\ref{subsec:spinlessimaginary} apply here.